taku2023/crash-course-vuejs/README.md

 ## Repository of TDD × Vue 3 crash course

-This is a repository of what I explained in my [blog here](https://moritakuaki.com/first-step-view-with-tdd).
+This is a repository of what I explained in my **[blog here](https://moritakuaki.com/blogs/first-step-view-with-tdd)**.
 From first commit to lastest, you can learn how to do TDD hands-on.

 You can learn how to